wavesplatform/waves-lessons/lessons/EN/A. Introduction/a. Blockchain, Transactions, Nodes, Consensus?/lesson.md

 Bitcoin and Ethereum blockchain networks are based on the Proof of Work; however, Ethereum is now transitioning to Proof of Stake.

-### `Proof of Stake (PoS)` ###
+### `Proof of stake (PoS)` ###

 Proof of Stake (PoS) is a category of consensus algorithms that depend on a participants’ economic stake in the network.
 Anyone who holds the blockchain’s native cryptocurrency have a chance to add a block and be rewarded.
 The probability of creating a block depends on the participant’s stake (balance) computational power, which drastically reduce energy consumption.
 Examples of uses include NXT, Tezos, Peercoin, Blackcoin.

-**Delegated Proof of Stake** is a version of PoS, where all cryptocurrency holders vote for their delegates.
+**Delegated proof of stake** is a version of PoS, where all cryptocurrency holders vote for their delegates.
 Delegates are responsible for validating transactions, creating new blocks, and maintaining a network.
 The best analogy for this is the US presidential elections.
 Delegates are elected by token holders through a Delegated Proof-of-Stake consensus mechanism.
 The number of delegates is limited to a predefined and relatively small number.